CHThia/GA-Project01-AnimalChess-2024/README.md

     <li> Rat strength value - 1
   </ul>
 <h3>How to capture opponent's animal pieces</h3>
-Animal piece with higher strength value can capture opposing animal with lower strength value.
+Most animal pieces with higher strength value can capture opposing animals with lower strength value.

 For example, Wolf (Red color with strength value 4) is able to capture opposing Cat (Purple color with strength value 2).

+On the side note, Rat is unqique beacuse of it's ability to capture opposing player's Elephant.

+(Based on rumours - A rat can enter an elephant's big ear to kill it.)

 <p align="center">
     <img width="600" src="resource/Gameplay_03.JPG">